prjemian/epics-docker/README.md

 See the [Quick Start](#quick-start) section and [`iocmgr.sh`](./docs/iocmgr.md#examples) for examples.

-IOCs are created in docker containers and configured with a mount point that is available read-only to the docker host computer.
+IOCs are created in docker containers.
+If you wish, the container's `/tmp` is available for read-only mount on the docker host computer.
 This table shows the same directory from the IOC or the host filesystem.
-Any files created in the container will be available as long as the container is running.
+Any files created in the container (such as by an area detector IOC) will be available as long as the container is running.

 system | filesystem
 --- | ---